Jonathan Reis: Hokkaido Consadole Sapporo

 Shortly leaving Boluspor, Reis moved to Japan, where he joined J2 League side Hokkaido Consadole Sapporo.
 He later revealed that the club's director of football, Hirokatsu Mikami, convinced him to join the club.
 He also goes under the name for the club, "Heise", and was given a number eleven shirt.

 Reis made his Hokkaido Consadole Sapporo debut on 6 March 2016, where he came on as a substitute, in a 4–0 win over FC Gifu.
 Since joining the club, Reis struggled a goal drought at the start of his Hokkaido Consadole Sapporo's career.
-It wasn't until on 4 June 2016 when he scored his first goal for the club, having come on as a substitute in a 2–2 draw against JEF United Chiba.
+On 4 June 2016, he scored his first goal for the club, having come on as a substitute in a 2–2 draw against JEF United Chiba.
 Between 13 June 2016 and 3 July 2016, Reis scored three goals in the club's four victories.
 However, he suffered injuries on two occasions between July and August.
 Reis later scored two more goals before being sidelined once again.
 He made his return from injury on 12 November 2016, coming on as a substitute, in a 2–1 win over JEF United Chiba.
 At the end of the 2016 season, which saw the club get promoted to J.League 1, Reis went on to make twenty–four appearances and scoring seven times in all competitions.
 At the end of the 2017 season, Reis described the promotion to J.League 1 as the "best moments of his career".

 In the 2017 season, however, Reis suffered a knee injury that saw him sidelined for two months.
-It wasn't until on 21 June 2017 when he made his first team return from injury against Iwaki in the second round of the Emperor Cup and scored twice, as Hokkaido Consadole Sapporo lost 5–2.
+On 21 June 2017, he made his first team return from injury against Iwaki in the second round of the Emperor Cup and scored twice, as Hokkaido Consadole Sapporo lost 5–2.
 This was followed up by scoring two goal against Kashiwa Reysol and Shimizu S-Pulse.
 Reis then scored four more goals, including playing a role in the club's two victories against Vegalta Sendai and Júbilo Iwata.
 However, he was sidelined for the rest of the season, due to injuries.
 At the end of the 2017 season, Reis went on to make fourteen appearances and scoring eight times in all competitions.
 On 5 December 2017, he signed a contract with the club.

 In the 2018 season, Reis found his first team opportunities limited, as he was featured on the substitute bench in the number of matches.
 He scored his first goal of the season, in a 2–1 loss against Shimizu S-Pulse in the J. League Cup Group Stage on 4 April 2018.
 Having made ten appearances and scoring once for the club this season, it was announced on 30 August 2018 that Reis was released by the club after spending two years.